mqudsi/tcpproxy/README.md

 ## Installation

-`tcpproxy` is available via `crate`, the rust package manager.
+`tcpproxy` is available via `cargo`, the rust package manager.
 Installation is as follows:

     cargo install tcpproxy